SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ### User Roles

 Any user accessing a container must be a member of the container.
-Membership to a container is categorized into four roles as outlined below.
-When adding a user to a container, the user must be assigned to one of these roles.
+Membership to a container is categorized into four roles.
+If you add a user to a container, the user must be assigned to one of these roles.

 > [!NOTE]
 > The calling user creating a new container via delegated calls is automatically assigned the owner role.